 Whenever the Administrator determines that a nonconforming tree or structure has been abandoned or more than 80 percent torn down, physically deteriorated, or decayed, no permit shall be granted that would allow such structure or tree to exceed the applicable height limit or otherwise deviate from the zoning regulations.
 [Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1129 § 8, 1993]

 17.80.100 Variances.

-(1) The Lewis County hearing examiner shall hear and decide requests for variances from any person desiring to erect or increase the height of any structure, or permit the growth of any tree, or use property, not in accordance with the regulations prescribed in this chapter.

-(2) Application for a variance request shall be submitted to the Administrator and shall be accompanied by a determination from the Federal Aviation Administration as to the effect of the proposal on the operation of air navigation facilities and the safe and efficient use of navigable airspace.

-(3) Standards of Review.
-Such variances shall be allowed where it is duly found that a literal application or enforcement of the regulations will result in practical difficulty or unnecessary hardship and the relief granted will not create a hazard to air navigation and will not be contrary to the public interest, but will do substantial justice, and will be in accordance within the spirit of this chapter.

-(4) Conditions of Approval.
-Any variance granted may be subject to any reasonable conditions that the hearing examiner may deem necessary to effectuate the purposes of this chapter.

-(5) Review of Variance Request by the Packwood Airport Board.
-No application for variance to the requirements of this chapter may be considered by the hearing examiner unless a copy of the application has been furnished to the Packwood Airport board for advice as to the aeronautical effects of the variance.
-If the airport board does not respond within 15 days after receipt, the hearing examiner may act on his/her own to grant or deny said application.
-[Ord.
-1170B, 2000; Ord.
-1157, 1998; Ord.
-1129 § 8, 1993]
+Variances from the standards of this chapter shall be processed in accordance with LCC 17.162.010.

 17.80.110 Obstruction marking and lighting.

 Any permit or variance granted may, if such action is deemed advisable to effectuate the purpose of this chapter and be reasonable in the circumstance, be so conditioned as to require the owner of the structure or tree in question to install, operate, and maintain, at the owner’s expense, such markings and lights as may be necessary.
 If deemed proper by the planning commission, this condition may be modified to require the owner to permit the airport owner, at its own expense, to install, operate, and maintain the necessary markings and lights.
 [Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1129 § 8, 1993]